gtriggiano/neo4acl/docs/Api.md

 will immediately query the database.
 The passed callback receives an eventual error from the db and the **api result**.

-**NOTE: in the example above 'groups' is not the direct result of the db query, but the value returned after the db result processing.**
+**NOTE: in the example above 'groups' is not the direct result of the database query, but the value returned by the database result processing (also called 'api result').**

 In this scenario `richpromise` is still a promise which will be resolved or rejected.
 ```javascript